blackberryfloat/western-blot-utility-docs/README.md

 - pick a hash
 - confirm all automated tests have passed
+- confirm the post_build.sh has the correct version number documented
 - create a branch at the relevant hash in the format v\<major\>.\<minor\> (ie v1.33).
 - if necessary perform any last minuted changes
 - create a git tag pointing to the tip of that branch in the format v\<major\>.\<minor\>.0 (ie v1.33.0).